TheAnonymousCrusher/Yin-Yang/README.md

-# Yin-Yang Social platform of balance
+# Yin-Yang Social Platform of Balance
+### "Finding Equilibrium in Contrast"